andygrunwald/gotrap/README.md

 `comment` is a multiline field.
 This text is used to post the results of the Github Pull Request (e.g. Travis CI) back to the Gerrit Changeset.
+This multiline field will be joined together with new lines (every line is a new line in the end).
+The templating logic is based on the [text/template](http://golang.org/pkg/text/template/) package.
-Parts enclosed by *%* are variables, which will be replaced with detail information.
+Parts enclosed by *{{...}}* are variables and will be replaced by *gotrap* with respective information.
+The data structure [github.PullRequest](http://godoc.org/github.com/andygrunwald/gotrap/github#PullRequest) is available for templating for `comment`.

 ### Gerrit Plugin `replication`